This story has been updated

-The program, which started in 2010, provides unlimited rides on all Long Beach Transit buses to enrolled LBSU students and faculty and staff members.
+The program, which started in 2010, provides unlimited rides on all Long Beach Transit buses to enrolled CSULB students and faculty and staff members.

 “I think [the program] has really supported a lot of students,” Honey said.
 “We do have a lot of people that commute in Long Beach and we have a lot of low-income students so I think it’s completely inappropriate to raise the fees like this.”

-The fee increase is a result of Parking and Transportation Service’s lack of revenue to support sustainable transportation programs like the campus shuttles and the TAP program.
+The fee increase over the summer was a result of Parking and Transportation Service’s lack of revenue to support sustainable transportation programs like the campus shuttles and the TAP program.

 “Given the way that our current fee structure works, we’re not bringing in any revenue for the sustainable transportation programs,” said Robyn Ames-Woodyard, director of parking operations.